 You can individualize your degree program to fit the career field that most interests you.
 The business and technical skills you’ll acquire while earning your AST degree will prepare you for any number of careers in many industries, including:

-Each agricultural systems management student is encouraged to complete at least one summer of on-the-job experience, or its equivalent.
+Each agricultural systems technology student is encouraged to complete at least one summer of on-the-job experience, or its equivalent.
 Experience shows those graduating students who have had industry work experience will receive higher starting salaries and often more responsible positions than graduates without similar experience.
-Most firms offering internships in agricultural systems management will pay the student.
+Most firms offering internships in agricultural systems technology will pay the student.

 You can obtain information on summer internships from your advisor.
 You may receive academic credit if you and the employer follow simple guidelines from the University.
 Generally, we give one hour of academic credit for every 80 hours of work experience.
 To receive credit you need to develop an internship plan with your adviser and employer.
 An internship application kit is available from your academic adviser.